opendatahub-io/ai-edge/test/e2e-tests/README.md

 The following enviroment variables are required to run the tests.
 If any of these are not set then the tests will not run.
 Read [here](../../pipelines/README.md#ai-edge-end-to-end-pipeline) for more context on how to set these up.

 - `S3_BUCKET` - Name of S3 bucket that contains the models
 - `NAMESPACE` - Cluster namespace that tests are run in
 - `TARGET_IMAGE_TAGS_JSON` - JSON array of image tags that the final image will be pushed to.
 E.g. '["quay.io/user/model-name:e2e-test"]'
+- `GIT_REPO` - Git repo URL used to make a pull request in the git ops pipeline (https://github.com/org/repo)
+- `GIT_API_SERVER` - Git API server (api.github.com)
+- `GIT_BRANCH` - Base branch used for pull request in git ops pipeline

 The following enviroment variables are optional.
 You may still need to set them for the tests to pass depending on your setup.
 Read [here](../../pipelines/README.md#ai-edge-end-to-end-pipeline) for more context on how to set these up.